react-native-audio-toolkit/react-native-audio-toolkit/docs/API.md

       // Quality of the recording, iOS only.
       // Possible values: 'min', 'low', 'medium', 'high', 'max' quality : String (default: 'medium')

+      // Optional argument to activate metering events
+      // this will cause 'meter' event to fire everi given milliseconds.
+      // i.e. 250 will fire 4 time in a second.
+      meteringInterval : Number (default: undefined)
     }
     ```